 - 4 tablespoons extra virgin olive oil good quality

 - Preheat the oven to 350°F. Toast the walnuts on a rimmed baking sheet in the oven for approximately 8 minutes.
-After they turn slightly golden, take them out of the oven to cool.½ cup raw shelled walnut halves
+After they turn slightly golden, take them out of the oven to cool.

-- Chop the garlic in the food processor for several pulses.1 large clove garlic
+- Chop the garlic in the food processor for several pulses.

 - Place the basil, nutritional yeast, lemon juice, sea salt, and walnuts in the bowl of the food processor.
 Pulse several times until mixed.
-Scrape down the sides as needed.2 cups fresh basil, 2 tablespoons nutritional yeast, 2 tablespoons lemon juice, ½ teaspoon coarse sea salt
+Scrape down the sides as needed.

 - Add olive oil in a steady stream and continue pulsing until it is combined.
 Serve immediately.
-See notes for storage instructions.4 tablespoons extra virgin olive oil
+See notes for storage instructions.

-- For a thinner pesto, add water, a tablespoon at a time, until you achieve the desired consistency.
+- Add water, a tablespoon at a time, for a thinner consistency.

-- Place pesto in an airtight glass container and refrigerate for up to 5 days.
+- Store in an airtight glass container and refrigerate for up to 5 days.

-- To freeze, place pesto in an ice cube tray.
+- To freeze, spoon it in an ice cube tray.
 Once frozen, place the cubes in a Ziploc bag and store them in the freezer for up to 4 months.

 Resplendent Kitchen offers nutritional information for recipes contained on this site as a courtesy.
 Although resplendentkitchen.com attempts to provide accurate nutritional information from online calculators, these figures are estimates.